The Five Goals of Software Testing

 Deterministic

-The discovery of issues should not be random.
+Issues should not be discovered randomly.
 Coverage criteria should expose all defects of a decided nature and priority.
-Furthermore, later surfacing defects should be identifiable as to which branch in the coverage it would have occurred, and can thus present a definite cost in detecting such defects in future testing.
+Furthermore, later-surfacing defects should be identifiable as to which branch in the coverage they would have occurred, and thus, detecting such defects in future testing can present a definite cost.

 This goal should be a natural extension of having traceable tests with priority coverage.
 It reiterates that the testing team should not be a chaotic black box.
 Quality control is a well-structured, repeatable, and predictable process.
 Having clean insight into the process allows the business to gauge costs better and direct the overall development.